 Beginning summer 2018, artist Will Kwan’s text installation will be visible along the stretches of the industrial retaining walls of Toronto's Don River.

-Beginning summer 2018, artist Will Kwan’s text installation will be visible along the stretches of the industrial retaining walls of Toronto’s Don River.
-Kwan’s work speaks to the intersection of audience and public space, to community expectations for urban parks in general and for the Don River Valley Park in particular.
+Beginning September 2018, artist Will Kwan’s new public commission, A Park For All, is visible along the stretches of the industrial retaining wall of Toronto’s Don River, south of Riverdale Park.
+Kwan’s hand-painted text installation speaks to the endlessly differing, and at times opposing, constituents of Toronto’s public spaces, to community expectations for urban parks in general and for the Don River Valley Park in particular.

 About Will Kwan

 Will Kwan (b.
 Hong Kong, 1978) is a Toronto-based artist whose work examines diverse cultural practices as impacted or resurrected in the flows of historical and contemporary economic relations.

 Kwan received his MFA from Columbia University in 2004 and from 2004 – 2006 was a research fellow at the Jan van Eyck Academie in Maastricht, The Netherlands.
 His work has also been exhibited at the 2010 Liverpool Biennial; the 2007 Montreal Biennial; the 2003 Venice Biennial; P.S.
 1 Contemporary Art Center; Art in General and Cooper Union in New York; the Zendai Museum of Modern Art in Shanghai; the Irish Museum of Modern Art in Dublin; the ZKM Museum of Contemporary Art in Karlsruhe, Germany; the Contemporary Art Center in Vilinus, Lithuania; the Polish National Museum in Poznan; The Justina M. Barnicke Gallery and the Power Plant in Toronto; and the Western Front in Vancouver.